pearlwatchplatform/Pearl-Watch-Platform/README.md

 # Pearl-Watch-Platform
-Pearl Watch is a web platform that empowers female-identifying youth (14–25) to understand breast cancer risk and health data digestibly.
-Through a personal awareness risk calculator, guided data explorer tutorials, and additional tips.
+Pearl Watch strives to help women gauge their understanding of breast cancer risk and how to read supporting data through an risk calculator, database explorer tutorials, and additional tips.